-Experience unique activities & culture at a Japanese traditional “Kura” town, Kawagoe
+Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 features

-Kawagoe has long been known as ‘Koedo’ which means ‘Little Edo’ for its symbolic extent of architectural properties from the Edo era.
+Kawagoe has long been known as “Koedo,” which means “Little Edo,” for its large extent of symbolic architectural properties from the Edo era.

-After that, many merchants began building ”Kura”. ”Kura” have a fireproof architecture cleverly built to prevent fires and was developed as a form of house for the merchants of Edo, it’s also offered better protection against intruders.
+After this event, many merchants began building “Kura.”
+Kura are thick clay walled buildings usually designed to match the distinctive Edo-styled architecture.
+They have a fireproof architecture cleverly designed to prevent fires and were developed as a house for the merchants of Edo, also offering better protection against intruders.

 Guest House Masuya

-The lower floor consists of a main room with bright white walls and light wood flooring creating a welcoming environment.
-There is also a bathroom (with shower) and separate toilet both featuring special lattice designs built into the wall to allow more light into the rooms and ceramic wash basins with unique designs.
+The lower floor consists of a main room with bright white walls and light wood flooring, creating a welcoming environment.
+There is also a bathroom (with shower) and separate toilet, both featuring special lattice designs built into the wall to allow in more light, and ceramic wash basins with unique designs.

-On the upper floor you’ll find a traditional tatami floor section where you can sit on cushions around a low table during the day or sleep on soft futons at night.
-There are several large windows letting in plenty of light giving the room a very comfortable feeling.
+On the upper floor you’ll find a traditional tatami floor, where you can sit on cushions around a low table during the day or sleep on soft futons at night.
+There are several large windows which let in plenty of light, giving the room a comfortable feeling.
 If you have some free time why not try out some origami or just relax on the tatami.
-The upper floor can fit futons for 5 people in the same room.
+The upper floor room can fit futons for 5 people.

-On the main floor in the adjoining building sits a large wooden table where your host Misako serves a traditional Japanese style breakfast to any guests who would like to try it.
-There’s also a traditional set of drawers under the stairs and many antiques to be found in the room.
+On the main floor in the adjoining building there is a large wooden table where your host Misako will serve a traditional Japanese style breakfast to guests who are interested.
+There’s also a traditional set of drawers under the stairs, and many antiques can be found in the room.

 When you first arrive, you’ll be greeted by your host Misako.
-If there’s anything you’d like to know about the Kura or Kawagoe please feel free to ask her as she’s more than happy to share all the local secrets with you to make sure you have the most memorable trip.
-Whether you’re searching for a specific restaurant or the perfect souvenir to take back home she’ll be able to offer you plenty of advice.
+If there’s anything you’d like to know about the Kura or Kawagoe, please feel free to ask her, as she’s more than happy to share all the local secrets and make sure you have a most memorable trip.
+Whether you’re searching for a specific restaurant or the perfect souvenir to take back home, she’ll be able to offer you plenty of advice.

 <Guest House Masuya>